You can store temporal data in a variety of ways. Here are some best practices you can follow when storing your temporal data.

 Often you'll have time represented in columns in your attribute table, for instance, medical costs per county for 1990, 1991, and 1992.
 To visualize this data through time, you must reformat the table so that the time values are in row format.

 Index fields that contain time values

-For improving time visualization and query performance, it is recommended that you index the fields containing the time values.
+To improve time visualization and query performance, it is recommended that you index the fields containing the time values.
 You can use the Add Attribute Index geoprocessing tool to add an index to a field in an existing table or feature class.

 Use standard time

-For temporal data collected in regions where time is adjusted for daylight saving time, you should try to store the time values in your data in standard time.
+For temporal data collected in regions where time is adjusted for daylight saving time, you should store the time values in your data in standard time.
 Data collected with daylight saving time can be difficult to maintain.
 Daylight saving can vary from region to region, and the rules defining the daylight saving adjustments can change over time.

-Storing the time values in standard time prevents any loss or overlaps of data during data compilation and allows time visualization during the transition hours without any ambiguity.
+Storing the time values in standard time prevents any loss or overlaps of data during data compilation and allows time visualization during the transition hours without ambiguity.